jonromero/jonio_website/content/projects/losing-my-head.md

 ## Let me introduce you to the **flatworm**

 ![](/images/flatworm.png)
-> The flatwork - Image from Laura Sanders
+> The flatworm - Image from Laura Sanders

 Flatworm is this little guy that scientists cut in pieces to figure out how it can regenerate itself.
 The cool thing about flatworms is that **we can train it to remember stuff** (mostly places).